a-maze-d/fledex/docs/architecture.md

 # The Triggers

-What is still missing in the diagram is on how external events can be used as triggers for the animations.
+The `LedsDriver` is publishing via `PubSub` an event (a trigger) that gets picked up by the `LedAnimator`s to change their animation.
+The trigger can not only be created by the driver, but also by external events.
+The difference is that only the triggers from the driver are used by the `LedAnimator`s to redefine the animation.
+All other triggers are collected over time and can be used when updating the animation.

 For example: we want to be able to check the current temperature in regular interval and trigger a re-animation to adjust the "display" depending on the temperature.

 # Final Notes
 ## Naming
 The led naming, the namespace naming, and the `LedsDriver` server naming should all be driven by the `Fledex`  DSL.
-Even though it would be possible to have different names it helps to align them.The `led_strip` name becomes the `LedsDriver` server name.
-The `live_loop` name becomes, comined with the `led_strip` name, the namespace name and the `LedAnimator` server name.
+Even though it would be possible to have different names it helps to align them.
+The `led_strip` name becomes the `LedsDriver` server name.
+The `live_loop` name becomes the namespace name and combined with the `led_strip` name the `LedAnimator` server name.